ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

      -inputdata "filepath"    Writes out a list containing pathnames for required input datasets in

                                  file specified.
-     -irrig "value"           If .true. turn irrigation on with namelist logical irrigate (for CLM4.5 physics) (requires crop to be on in the clm configuration) Seek surface datasets with irrigation turned on.  (for CLM4.0 physics)
+     -irrig "value"           If .true. turn irrigation on with namelist logical irrigate (for +|version| physics) (requires crop to be on in the clm configuration) Seek surface datasets with irrigation turned on.  (for CLM4.0 physics)
                               Default: .false.